ucsb-cs24/s20/_lab/lab02.md

 ## Step 4: Implement linked list functions

-First: switch roles between pilot and navigator if you did not already do that.
-Always stay logged into the original pilot's account.

 You should be able to run the program now (assuming you compiled it in Step 3) - it requires you to enter a starter list of integers on the command line: